Dylbin/Vaulted/README.md

 # Vaulted
-Simple player vault plugin for modern versions of Minecraft (work in progress)
+Simple virtual chest plugin for modern versions of Minecraft

+- Tested on MC 1.17